Intermittent Fasting while on Diabetes Medications

 The Holiday Season is a time of fun and get-togethers.
 Food is always aplenty, and adding weight is a common concern.
 A study has shown that a weight gain of 0.48 kg (1 lb) can occur during the fall/winter period, and it can be more.
 Those added pounds can accumulate in a lifetime and lead…

 Why would someone wean insulin from a Type 2 diabetic (adult-onset)?
 Isn’t insulin medicine for diabetes?
 Good question.
-While insulin may lower the blood sugar and prevents immediate problems with very high blood sugars, injected insulin has its own long-term disadvantages.
-Insulin Effects Insulin stores fat and increase weight.
-The American Diabetes Association’s recommendation for diabetics…
+While insulin may lower blood sugar and prevent immediate problems with very high blood sugar, injected insulin has long-term disadvantages.
+Insulin Effects Insulin stores fat and increases weight.
+The American Diabetes Association’s recommendation for diabetics is to lose…

 The 80-20 Rule for Health